monsterbloodtrx/ucsd-ece/README.md

 # ucsd-ece

-Bet you cnt fx ths! :-P
+Bet you can't fix this!